 IFRS Interpretations Committee is the interpretative body of the IASB.
 Its main work is to address application issues and suggest official IFRS Interpretations, which are eventually approved by the IASB.
 These interpretations are titled ‘IFRIC’, e.g. IFRIC 21 Levies.
 Interpretations issued before 2003 were titled ‘SIC’ and some of them are still in force today.

 In most cases, the IFRS Interpretations Committee feels that there is no need to issue an interpretation in response to a submitted enquiry.
 This is usually because they consider existing IFRS to provide sufficient guidance.
 In such a case, an agenda decision is issued that explains the position of the Interpretations Committee.
 These agenda decisions are available at IFRS.org and are often very helpful in resolving a specific application issue.
+According to the IFRS Foundation’s Due Process Handbook, agenda decisions constitute ‘explanatory material’ and ‘an entity is required to apply the applicable IFRS Standard(s), reflecting the explanatory material in an agenda decision’.
 After each Interpretations Committee meeting, an IFRIC Update is published with a useful summary of discussions held.

 How to get IFRS

 IFRS are available for registered users on IFRS.org.
 With a free subscription, you can access so-called ‘unaccompanied IFRS’, which include the core content of IFRS without the accompanying documents such as illustrative examples (IE), implementation guidance (IG) and bases for conclusions (BC).
 As mentioned at the beginning, IFRS are required for most public interest entities in 144 jurisdictions.
 Typically, this means that IFRS are incorporated into local law in these jurisdictions, but these are usually unaccompanied IFRS.
+It’s worth noting here that the accompanying documents are not an integral part of IFRS and theoretically are not biding (IAS 8.9).
 For example, unaccompanied IFRS translated into all EU languages were made available in the official journal of the EU in 2008 and new IFRS, such as IFRS 16, are published once they are endorsed.
+However, check with your local authorities as you may be lucky and find accompanying documents available for free in your country (for example, External Reporting Board in New Zealand publishes accompanying documents, but restricts access to them for New Zealand’s IP addresses only).